 Also, if you’ve added too much heavy cream to the mascarpone, it may not be able to thicken properly.
 In that case, a little more powdered sugar can help thicken the frosting’s consistency.
 More mascarpone cheese could help balance out the liquid as well.

-Crème fraîche and mascarpone are both dairy products.
+Crème fraÎche and mascarpone are both dairy products.
 The former has a slightly sour flavor.
-Mascarpone, on the other hand, is a type of Italian cream cheese with a rich, creamy flavor that lacks the tanginess of crème fraîche.
+Mascarpone, on the other hand, is a type of Italian cream cheese with a rich, creamy flavor that lacks the tanginess of crème fraÎche.

 Mascarpone has a tendency to split when mixed with other ingredients that are different temperature.
 If your mascarpone is very cold and heavy cream is warm, or vice versa, your frosting could split.
 Carefully follow the steps of the recipe whenever determining the temperature you should use for combining ingredients with mascarpone.

-Because mascarpone is a dairy-based product, store cake in the refrigerator in an airtight container.
-This cake tastes best and more moist closer to room temperature.
-Bring it out about 30 minutes before serving.
+Refrigerator - Because mascarpone is a dairy-based product, store this cake in the refrigerator in an airtight container.
+It'll taste best and more moist closer to room temperature.

-You could make the cake layers in advance, as they’ll freeze well.
 Wrap them with plastic wrap and store in an airtight container for maximum freshness.
 This cake can keep it in the freezer for about three months.

-PrintLemon Berry Mascarpone Cake
+Lemon Berry Mascarpone Cake

 - Prep Time: 20 minutes